chbeu/chbeu.github.io/content/post/20240722_womeninrecsys2024_award/index.md

 # Featured image
 # To use, add an image named `featured.jpg/png` to your page's folder.
 # Focal points: Smart, Center, TopLeft, Top, TopRight, Left, Right, BottomLeft, Bottom, BottomRight.
-# Featured image
-# To use, add an image named `featured.jpg/png` to your page's folder.
-# Focal points: Smart, Center, TopLeft, Top, TopRight, Left, Right, BottomLeft, Bottom, BottomRight.
-#image:
-#  caption: ''
+image:
+  caption: 'Overview of identified value groups'
-#  focal_point: 'Smart'
+  focal_point: 'Smart'
-#  preview_only: false
+  preview_only: false
+  placement: 1

 # Projects (optional).
 #   Associate this post with one or more of your projects.